porscheinformatik/pnet-data-api/pnet-data-api-java-sample/README.md

 export all functions  ..................
 Exports all functions. export all number types  ...............
 Exports all number types. export all persons  ....................
-Exports all persons available for the current user. find activity by mc <MATCHCODE...> .....
-Find activities by matchcodes. find advisor types by mc <MATCHCODE...>  Find advisor types by matchcodes. find applications by mc <MATCHCODE...> .
-Find applications by matchcodes. find brands by mc <MATCHCODE...> .......
+Exports all persons available for the current user. export all todo groups  ................
+Exports all todo groups. export all updated activities [<DAYS>:1]  Exports all activities updated since yesterday. export all updated advisor types [<DAYS>:1]  Exports all advisor types updated since yesterday. export all updated applications [<DAYS>:1]  Exports all applications updated since yesterday. export all updated brands [<DAYS>:1] ...
+Export all brands updated since yesterday. export all updated companies [<DAYS>:1]  Exports all companies updated since yesterday. export all updated company group types [<DAYS>:1]  Exports all company group types updated since yesterday. export all updated company number types [<DAYS>:1]  Exports all updated company number types. export all updated company types [<DAYS>:1]  Exports all company types updated since yesterday. export all updated contract states [<DAYS>:1]  Exports all contract states updated since yesterday. export all updated contract types [<DAYS>:1]  Exports all contract types updated since yesterday. export all updated external brands [<DAYS>:1]  Exports all external brands updated since yesterday. export all updated functions [<DAYS>:1]  Exports all functions updated since yesterday. export all updated number types [<DAYS>:1]  Exports all number types updated since yesterday. export all updated persons [<DAYS>:1] ..
+Exports all persons available for the current user, that have been updated since yesterday. export all updated todo groups [<DAYS>:1]  Exports all todo groups updated since yesterday. find activities by mc <MC...> ..........
+Find activities by matchcodes. find advisor types by mc <MC...> .......
+Find advisor types by matchcodes. find applications by mc <MC...> ........
+Find applications by matchcodes. find brands by mc <MC...> ..............
 Find brands by matchcodes. find companies by id <ID...> ...........
-Find companies by id. find companies by number <NUMBER...> ...
-Find companies by company number. find company group types by mc <MATCHCODE...>  Find comany group types by matchcodes. find company groups by leader <COMPANY-ID...>  Find all company groups with the specified leader. find company groups by member <COMPANY-ID...>  Find all company groups with the specified member. find company number types by mc <MATCHCODE...>  Find comany number types by matchcodes. find contract states by mc <MATCHCODE...>  Find contract states by matchcodes. find contract types by mc <MATCHCODE...>  Find contract types by matchcodes. find external brands by mc <MATCHCODE...>  Find external brands by matchcodes. find functions by mc <MATCHCODE...> ....
-Find functions by matchcodes. find number types by mc <MATCHCODE...> .
-Find number types by matchcodes. find persons by id <ID...> .............
+Find companies by id. find companies by mc <MC...> ...........
+Find companies by matchcode. find companies by number <NUMBER...> ...
+Find companies by company number. find company group types by mc <MC...> .
+Find comany group types by matchcodes. find company groups by leader <COMPANY-ID...>  Find all company groups with the specified leader. find company groups by member <COMPANY-ID...>  Find all company groups with the specified member. find company number types by mc <MC...>  Find comany number types by matchcodes. find contract states by mc <MC...> .....
+Find contract states by matchcodes. find contract types by mc <MC...> ......
+Find contract types by matchcodes. find external brands by mc <MC...> .....
+Find external brands by matchcodes. find functions by mc <MC...> ...........
+Find functions by matchcodes. find number types by mc <MC...> ........
+Find number types by matchcodes. find persons by company <COMPANY-MC...>  Find persons at a specific company. find persons by id <ID...> .............
 Find a person by id. find persons by number <NUMBER...> .....
-Find persons by personnel number. get activity by mc <MATCHCODE...> ......
-Returns the activities with the specified matchcodes. get advisor type by mc <MATCHCODE...> ..
-Returns the advisor types with the specified matchcodes. get application by mc <MATCHCODE...> ...
-Returns the applications with the specified matchcodes. get brand by mc <MATCHCODE...> .........
+Find persons by personnel number. find todo groups by category <CATEGORY...>  Find todo groups by category. find todo groups by mc <ID...> .........
+Find todo groups by reference matchcode. find todo groups by person id <PERSION-ID...>  Find todo groups by person id. get activity by mc <MC...> .............
+Returns the activities with the specified matchcodes. get advisor type by mc <MC...> .........
+Returns the advisor types with the specified matchcodes. get application by mc <MC...> ..........
+Returns the applications with the specified matchcodes. get brand by mc <MC...> ................
 Returns the brands with the specified matchcodes. get company by dvr <COMPANY-DPRN...> ...
 Returns the companies with the specified data processing register numbers. get company by email <COMPANY-EMAIL...>  Returns the company with the specified emails. get company by iban <COMPANY-IBAN...> ..
 Returns the company with the specified ibans. get company by id <COMPANY-ID...> ......
-Returns the companies with the specified ids. get company by number <COMPANY-NUMBER...>  Returns the companies with the specified company numbers. get company by sap <COMPANY-SAPNUMBER...>  Returns the companies with the specified sap numbers. get company by vat <COMPANY-VATIDNUMBER...>  Returns the companies with the specified vat id numbers. get company group by company id <COMPANY-ID...>  Returns the company groups with the specified ids. get company group by leading company id <COMPANY-ID...>  Returns the company groups with the specified ids. get company group by type <MATCHCODE...>  Returns the company groups with the specified matchcodes. get company group type by mc <MATCHCODE...>  Returns the company group types with the specified matchcodes. get company number type by mc <MATCHCODE...>  Returns the company number types with the specified matchcodes. get contract state by mc <MATCHCODE...>  Returns the contract states with the specified matchcodes. get contract type by mc <MATCHCODE...> .
-Returns the contract types with the specified matchcodes. get external brand by mc <MATCHCODE...>  Returns the external brands with the specified matchcodes. get function by mc <MATCHCODE...> ......
-Returns the functions with the specified matchcodes. get number type by mc <MATCHCODE...> ...
-Returns the number types with the specified matchcodes. get persons by email <EMAIL...> ........
-Returns all details of persons with the specified emails. get persons by external id <EXTERNALID...>  Returns all details of persons with the specified external ids. get persons by guid <GUID...> ..........
-Returns all details of persons with the specified guids. get persons by id <ID...> ..............
-Returns all details of persons with the specified ids. get persons by personnelNumber <PERSNUMBER...>  Returns all details of persons with the specified personnelNumbers. get persons by preferredUserId <PREFID...>  Returns all details of persons with the specified prefferedUserIds. help  ..................................
+Returns the companies with the specified ids. get company by mc <COMPANY-MC...> ......
+Returns the companies with the specified matchcode. get company by number <COMPANY-NUMBER...>  Returns the companies with the specified company numbers. get company by sap <COMPANY-SAPNUMBER...>  Returns the companies with the specified sap numbers. get company by vat <COMPANY-VATIDNUMBER...>  Returns the companies with the specified vat id numbers. get company group by company id <COMPANY-ID...>  Returns the company groups with the specified ids. get company group by company mc <COMPANY-MC...>  Returns the company groups with the specified matchcodes. get company group by company number <COMPANY-NUMBER...>  Returns the company groups with the specified numbers. get company group by leading company id <COMPANY-ID...>  Returns the company groups with the specified ids. get company group by leading company mc <COMPANY-MC...>  Returns the company groups with the specified mathcodes. get company group by leading company number <COMPANY-NUMBER...>  Returns the company groups with the specified numbers. get company group by type <MC...> ......
+Returns the company groups with the specified matchcodes. get company group type by mc <MC...> ...
+Returns the company group types with the specified matchcodes. get company number type by mc <MC...> ..
+Returns the company number types with the specified matchcodes. get contract state by mc <MC...> .......
+Returns the contract states with the specified matchcodes. get contract type by mc <MC...> ........
+Returns the contract types with the specified matchcodes. get external brand by mc <MC...> .......
+Returns the external brands with the specified matchcodes. get function by mc <MC...> .............
+Returns the functions with the specified matchcodes. get number type by mc <MC...> ..........
+Returns the number types with the specified matchcodes. get person by email <EMAIL...> .........
+Returns all details of persons with the specified emails. get person by external id <EXTERNALID...>  Returns all details of persons with the specified external ids. get person by guid <GUID...> ...........
+Returns all details of persons with the specified guids. get person by id <ID...> ...............
+Returns all details of persons with the specified ids. get person by personnelNumber <PERSNUMBER...>  Returns all details of persons with the specified personnelNumbers. get person by preferredUserId <PREFID...>  Returns all details of persons with the specified prefferedUserIds. help [q] ...............................
 Prints this help. list  ..................................
 Lists all locally stored keys load [<KEY>] ...........................
 Loads the URL and username/password from your prefernces. logout  ................................
 Invalidates the stored JSON Web Token.